John Hayes (rugby union): 2009 Lions Tour

 On 18 June 2009, Hayes was called up to the British & Irish Lions squad in South Africa as a replacement for the injured Euan Murray.
 He played in the final test of the tour.

+Personal life

+In September 2012, Hayes released his autobiography The Bull: My Story, which details his sporting life.
+On 5 October 2012, he appeared as a guest on the Late Late Show alongside his wife to talk about his career.
+He continues to "follow GAA in Limerick very much and especially hurling".